RS-eco/globePA/README.md

 and geo-diversity (Tukiainen et al. 2017), and the coverage of climatic niches (Hanson et al. 2020), as well as ecosystem functions (Harvey et al. 2017) and services (Eastwood et al. 2016) are additional factors to be considered.
-However, currently neither the world’s most diverse, nor the most productive ecosystems are the most protected (Lindegren et al. 2018; Maxwell et al. 2020), although on the level of ecoregions the global PA network has been shown to be strongly related to biodiversity measures (Loucks et al. 2008).
+Nevertheless, currently neither the world’s most diverse, nor the most productive ecosystems are the most protected (Lindegren et al. 2018; Maxwell et al. 2020), although on the level of ecoregions the global PA network has been shown to be strongly related to biodiversity measures (Loucks et al. 2008).